OECD TP Guidelines · ISA 550

 Is this tool free to use?

 Yes.
-This transfer pricing tool is completely free, runs entirely in your browser (no data is sent to any server), and requires no registration.
-All calculations are performed client-side using pure JavaScript.
+It runs entirely in your browser with no data sent to any server and no registration required.
+All calculations are performed client-side.
 You can export your analysis as documentation (.txt) or comparable data as CSV.
-The tool is designed for auditors, tax advisors, and controllers at mid-market multinationals who need accessible transfer pricing analysis without the cost of specialist software.